pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

    IP.1 = 127.0.0.1
    ```

-   Now, use the CA to sign the certificate:
+   Now, have the CA to sign the certificate:

    ```bash
    $ openssl x509 -req -CA <ca-cert-file-path> -CAkey <ca-private-key-file-path> \